 The British Youth Council really is governed by young people for young people.
-Our board of trustees is made up of 13 people elected by delegates from our members.
-The board not only sets the strategic direction of the organisation, monitors progress, they shape our activities, and act as ambassadors and spokespeople for the British Youth Council in the media and elsewhere.
+Our board of trustees is made up of 13 people who are elected or appointed.
+The board not only sets the strategic direction of the organisation, but they also monitor progress, shape our activities and act as ambassadors and spokespeople for the British Youth Council in the media and elsewhere.

 While your first goal as a trustee is to serve your peers and the British Youth Council, it is also a way to build your experience and networks, develop a broad range of skills and help shape the future of a world where all young people have a say and are heard.

 We would encourage all ages to apply to bring both representations of those we serve alongside experience of governance.
 The British Youth Council needs a diverse, inclusive spread of ages and talents.